We usually have biases about where our brands came from, and who can blame shooters?

 The Background of CenterPoint Scopes

-Crosman Corporation is an American company known in the USA for its air guns and airsoft products – especially pellet and BB guns.
+CenterPoint scopes are under Crosman Corporation, an American company known for its airguns and airsoft products – especially pellet and BB guns.

-At some point, Crosman began producing riflescopes branded as Crosman scopes – CenterPoint didn’t receive its name then.
+At some point, Crosman Corporation began producing rifle scopes branded as Crosman scopes – CenterPoint didn’t receive its name then.

 None of them were sold as an actual, separate scope model at first.
 Instead, they were part of Crosman air rifles.

-Eventually, the scope brand expanded, selling only a few models.
-Then the number of scopes increased, and each model increased in quality.
+Eventually, the Crosman scopes expanded, selling only a few models.
+The number of scopes then increased, and each model increased in quality.

 The Crosman rifle scopes became the CenterPoint scope line we know today.